DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 mhe.run_expirement(tr, val, params)
 ```

 6. **Select Model To Use For Test Evaluation.**  To determine which model you want to use for testing, you'll want to examine the metrics logged in mlflow for each model run.
-This can be done directly in mlflow using mlflow ui and graphing functions, or you can download metrics and analyze them offline as we did in this notebook [Choose Best Model]((https://github.com/DSHydro/SnowML/blob/main/notebooks/Ex3_MultiHucTraining/Choose_Best_Model.ipynb).
+This can be done directly the mlflow ui, or you can download metrics using the ```download_metrics``` module (discussed below) from the ```snowML.Scripts package``` and analyze the metrics offline as we did in this notebook [Choose Best Model](https://github.com/DSHydro/SnowML/blob/main/notebooks/Ex3_MultiHucTraining/Choose_Best_Model.ipynb).

 7. **Get the identifiers for the chosen model.**  Once you have identified the model you want to test against, locate the model run_id from the MLflow server, and the model_uri for the model that corresponds to the epoch you want to use from that run.
 The model used for the metrics on this page was from epoch 27 using a learning rate of 3e-4 and feature variables temperature, precipitation, humidity, anbasin elevation.
 You'll also need your mlflow_tracking_uri again.

 ```
-model_uri = "s3://sues-test/298/51884b406ec545ec96763d9eefd38c36/artifacts/epoch27_model"
+model_uri = "s3://sues-test/298/51884b406ec545ec96763d9eefd38c36/artifacts/epoch27_model" # update with model you will use
-run_id = "d71b47a8db534a059578162b9a8808b7"
+run_id = "d71b47a8db534a059578162b9a8808b7" # update with run-id you will use
-mlflow_tracking_uri = "arn:aws:sagemaker:us-west-2:677276086662:mlflow-tracking-server/dawgsML"
+mlflow_tracking_uri = "arn:aws:sagemaker:us-west-2:677276086662:mlflow-tracking-server/dawgsML" # update with your tracking_uri
 ```

 8. **Run a new mlflow expirement to log the test metrics.**